Please direct any enquiries to email@example.com

 How much will the course cost?

-The course will cost £60 for non KCL students and £50 pounds for KCL students.
-KCL students will also need to pay a £5 membership fee to the KCLWMS.
+The course will cost £35 for KCL students, and course members must be KCL WMS members (£5).
 The course fees will cover access to the course and all the materials required to complete it.

 When will the course start?